 The ring is made of 2 cm square U-channel aluminum, covered in white acrylic on the open side.
-It can stand under its

-	own weight, but needs to be balanced with thin nylon or metal cables that are attached to the ceiling.
-Alternatively, it

-	is also possible to attach it to nearby walls.
-In the case where ceiling or wall attachment is unfeasible, cinema

-	C-stands with sandbags can be considered as a last resort option.
-The ring is designed to be portable and easily
+It can stand under its own weight, but needs to be balanced with thin metal cables that are attached to the ceiling.
+Alternatively, it is also possible to attach it to nearby walls.
+In the case where ceiling or wall attachment is unfeasible, cinema C-stands with sandbags can be considered as a last resort option.
+The ring is designed to be portable and easily assembled.

-	assembled.

 Required equipment :

 - An illuminated aluminum ring that can be disassembled into five segments.
 Each arc is 165 cm long, with a flat segment that rests along the floor (see plan below)

 - A high-quality USB camera on one side of the ring

 - Various cables and adapters for the camera and ring

 Provided by the venue:

 - A HD or better projector; ceiling-mounted is best, short-throw as an alternative